Ztor1455/Chapter-4-notes-/README.md

 •	There are “Trusted Advisors” for the ability to increase performance and help get the best practices.
 A customized cloud expert that checks for opportunities to reduce costs and increase productivity.

+## Questions:

+What kind of default reports are available?

+Can I save custom AWS Cost explorer report?